mshibanami/jisk/README.md

 ## Query Parameters

+You can specify the following query parameters for the redirection URL for each service:

-- `url`: The URL you want to redirect to the alternative web service.
+- `url`: The source URL you want to redirect to the alternative web service.
 This should be URL-encoded.
 - `cache_expiry`: The cache expiry time in seconds.
 The default is 86400 seconds (1 day).
+If you set it to `0`, the cache will not be used.
 - `auto_redirect`: If `false`, the page will not redirect automatically.
 It's also useful to debug the redirection.
 The default is `true`.

-## Privacy
+## Privacy Policy

 This tool does not collect any personal information.
 No analytics or tracking is used.